fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 But on the inside it’s gorgeous.
 Sleek sofas in a wide open bar with views out to the sea, a breakfast area with outdoor seating in a secluded courtyard or on a terrace overlooking the pool.
 Inside the sharp corners and cool white works to create modern chic.
 As we walked through the hotel on our arrival tour, Conway arced his head to the ceilings, dazzled by all the new and shiny lighting he found there.

+{% figure mali-losinj-38.jpg landscape %}
+View from the spa
+{% endfigure %}

+{% figure mali-losinj-64.jpg portrait %}
+Recliners and a bar by the sea
+{% endfigure %}

+{% figure mali-losinj-43.jpg landscape %}
+Samantha and Conway
+{% endfigure %}

 ## Our room

+{% figure mali-losinj-03.jpg landscape %}
+A panorama of our room
+{% endfigure %}

 The corridor to our room was low lit, with arches of cool LED light illuminating the way.
 As you pass through it feels like street lights when driving at night.
 Conway watched them fly by.